top of page

 Who We Are

-ACRA is a non-governmental, secular and independent organisation, founded in Milan in 1968 and engaged for over fifty years in international cooperation, protection of human rights and fight against poverty and inequality.
-ACRA works together with local communities in Africa and Latin America to guarantee the right of access to food, water, education, energy; for the protection and preservation of the environment and to support inclusive and sustainable growth, enhancing local talents and promoting gender equality.
-In Europe and Italy, it works for a culture of dialogue, integration, intercultural exchange and solidarity; promotes projects to combat gender-based violence and to fight climate change.
-It organises global citizenship education activities for schools and young people.
+ACRA is a non-governmental, secular, and independent organization, founded in Milan in 1968 and engaged for over fifty years in international cooperation, the protection of human rights, and the fight against poverty and inequality.
+ACRA works together with local communities in Africa and Latin America to guarantee the right of access to food, water, education, and energy; for the protection and preservation of the environment and to support inclusive and sustainable growth, enhancing local talents and promoting gender equality.
+In Europe and Italy, it works for a culture of dialogue, integration, intercultural exchange, and solidarity; and promotes projects to combat gender-based violence and fight climate change.
+It organizes global citizenship education activities for schools and young people.
 In each country, it is committed to the promotion of sustainable agricultural models and consumption practices, also through the agroecological approach.

 Our Own Experience

 ACRA has developed specific expertise in the following thematic areas: food sovereignty and security & nutrition; economic development, social business & micro-finance; energy & environment; education, global citizenship awareness and co-development; water, sanitation & hygiene.
 Underlying all interventions is a strong emphasis on the poor and the marginalized; local actors and knowledge; local resources and social entrepreneurs; community-run or community-controlled systems; the provision of basic services tailored to the needs and the rights of the local people; capacity building and strengthening of civil society and authorities; sustainability.
-ACRA's efforts consist in supporting farmers and practitioners, both at technical and institutional level, in the creation and diffusion of self-sufficient and sustainable agricultural systems.
-This commitment is reached through an innovative tri-partite approach of research, extension and education.
-This means an appropriate knowledge transfer methodology, a sustainable and independent research, a participatory technology transfer and training services for the sustainable development of agriculture and the food processing industry to respond successfully to farmers' demands and to improve the quality of food systems in both urban and rural areas.
-Through its focus on ITKs, ACRA promotes a reconnection between communities and agricultural activities, and to this end carries out a research and innovation agenda aimed at restoring and valorising traditional knowledge’s in close collaboration with farmers and targeted to their specific environments and preferences.
-The focus is on communities, in rural areas and small towns in Africa (Senegal, Burkina Faso, Guinea B, Congo, Chad, Zambia, Tanzania, Mozambique), Asia India and Latin America (Ecuador, Nicaragua, Honduras, El Salvador, Guatemala).
-ACRA also has a European programme with activities in Italy and in several other countries across Europe.
+ACRA's efforts consist of supporting farmers and practitioners, both at technical and institutional levels, in the creation and diffusion of self-sufficient and sustainable agricultural systems.
+This commitment is reached through an innovative tri-partite approach of research, extension, and education.
+This means an appropriate knowledge transfer methodology, sustainable and independent research, participatory technology transfer, and training services for the sustainable development of agriculture and the food processing industry to respond successfully to farmers' demands and to improve the quality of food systems in both urban and rural areas.
+Through its focus on ITKs, ACRA promotes a reconnection between communities and agricultural activities, and to this end carries out a research and innovation agenda aimed at restoring and valorizing traditional knowledge in close collaboration with farmers and targeted to their specific environments and preferences.
+The focus is on communities, in rural areas and small towns in Africa (Senegal, Burkina Faso, Guinea B, Congo, Chad, Zambia, Tanzania, Mozambique), Asia India, and Latin America (Ecuador, Nicaragua, Honduras, El Salvador, Guatemala).
+ACRA also has a European program with activities in Italy and several other countries across Europe.

 Valeria De Paoli